candybytesgmbh/taco/README.md

 - Load paged content from database

 ###### 5. Search [SearchFoodFragment]
-Add a search box into the toolbar, filter database food results by the search term.
+Add a search box into the toolbar, filter local database [FoodDb] food results by the search term.
 Filter the search results based on "description" of a food item.

 ###### 6. Food details [FoodFragment]